wilder-minds/MinimalApiDiscovery/README.md

 }
 ```

 In this example, I'm using a Mapping Group as well as just using methods to implement the business logic.
-To wire it all together there are two calls to make in your startup:
+To wire it all together there are one call to make in your startup:

 ```csharp
 //Program.cs